• Skip to primary navigation

 uncooked chocolate blueberry muffins in a muffin tin

-Prepare muffin tin for your blueberry chocolate muffins by adding muffin cups or by spraying the tin with cooking spray.
+5. Prepare muffin tin for your chocolate blueberry muffins by adding muffin cups or by spraying the tin with cooking spray.
 Using ⅓ cup measuring cup or scoop, fill each muffin cup with batter.
 Fill about ¾ full.
-Bake for 15-18 minutes, or until toothpick comes out clean.

-• Use grapeseed, canola, or vegetable oil for this blueberry chocolate muffins recipe.
+• Use grapeseed, canola, or vegetable oil for this chocolate blueberry muffins recipe.

 • Don't have whole wheat flour?
 Just use all all purpose flour.
+The biggest difference is that chocolate blueberry muffins made with whole wheat flour will have a slightly nuttier flavor.

 FAQ